Find Grad Schools

 11 Yearly Graduations

 University of Chicago is the 10th most popular school in the nation for students seeking a doctor's degree in comparative literature.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in comparative literature from UChicago.
+About 42% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #10